 VCU Alumni Homecoming Tailgate Event

-Summary: VCU Alumni sought a creative way to engage alumni in a tailgate like tradition before the men’s basketball homecoming game.
+Summary: VCU Alumni sought a creative way to engage alumni in a tailgate-like tradition before the men’s basketball homecoming game.

-Scope: I concepted, planned and produced the event.
 The principle goal of the event was to engage as many alumni as possible, basketball and non-basketball fans alike.
 To capitalize on the biggest audience possible, I secured a venue that was within walking distance to the game venue and provided a draw for alumni who did not have a great interest in basketball but still wanted to reconnect with classmates.

 The VCU Institute of Contemporary Art was the perfect venue.
-Alumni were able to reconnect, participate in an alumna-curator-led-tour, of the current exhibition, experience the traditional homecoming sounds of the pep band and enjoy food and beverage from alumni businesses.
+Alumni were able to reconnect, participate in an alumna-curator-led-tour of the current exhibition, experience the traditional homecoming sounds of the pep band and enjoy food and beverage from alumni businesses.

 All photos by Jud Froelich, VCU Office of Development and Alumni Relations